deejayem/recipe-search-tech-test/README.md

     - Maybe only for words that appear with and without s?
 (Extra step and end of indexing?)
 - Should it handle synonyms?
 (E.g. one recipe says "cider or wine" then refers to "alcohol", others mention different types of cheese or pasta, and "meat" also appears)
   - Should there be a lower score for a synonym?
+- How should short words be handled? (i.e. 1-2 characters) Can they just be ignored?
+(Check data)
 - Be able to read new recipes?
 - Interface (cli? repl? api?)
 - Write README/documentation (delete most of what's below here?)